Brazelton-Lab/bio_utils/Documentation/Core_Documentation/Philosophy.md

 is easy to read and understand; i.e., each script should be [Pythonic](http://blog.startifact.com/posts/older/what-is-pythonic.html).

-3. Documentation is Key: A library is used by developers writing a program.
+3. Heavily Documented: A library is used by developers writing a program.
 This obvious statement should lead to an obvious conclusion: a library is of no use if a programmer doesn't know/can't find out what any given tool does.
 Thus, each script should be very documented heavily.
 While, it is better to document